Open to anyone with a .gov or .mil email address.

 The DevOps Community of Practice (CoP) provides information technology and development staff and leadership throughout government the opportunity to share lessons learned, successes, benefits, and know how related to DevOps.

 Government agencies are investing in cloud capabilities and are seeking to work more iteratively, improving their ability to support the public through their digital services.
 The DevOps CoP will allow agencies to share their innovations and successes, reducing the “cost of learning and innovating” across government.

-DevOps is the practice of operations and development staff participating together in the in the entire service lifecycle operate rapidly changing resilient systems at scale.
+DevOps is the practice of operations and development staff participating together in the entire service lifecycle operate rapidly changing resilient systems at scale.